Skip to yearly menu bar Skip to main content

 Abstract:

-Recent diffusion models provide a promising alternative zero-shot solution to noisy linear inverse problems without retraining for specific inverse problems.
-In this paper, we propose the first unified interpretation for zero-shot methods from the perspective of approximating the conditional posterior mean for the reverse diffusion process of conditional sampling.
-We reveal that recent methods are equivalent to making isotropic Gaussian approximations to intractable posterior distributions over clean images given diffused noisy images, with only a difference in the handcrafted design of isotropic posterior covariances.
-Inspired by this finding, we propose to improve recent methods with posterior covariance optimization based on maximum likelihood estimation.
-To achieve optimal posterior covariance without retraining, we provide general solutions based on two approaches specifically designed for training-free posterior covariance optimization: using pre-trained models with and without reverse covariances.
-Experimental results demonstrate that the proposed methods significantly enhance the overall performance or robustness to hyperparameters of recent methods.
+Recent diffusion models provide a promising zero-shot solution to noisy linear inverse problems without retraining for specific inverse problems.
+In this paper, we reveal that recent methods can be uniformly interpreted as employing a Gaussian approximation with hand-crafted isotropic covariance for the intractable denoising posterior to approximate the conditional posterior mean.
+Inspired by this finding, we propose to improve recent methods by using more principled covariance determined by maximum likelihood estimation.
+To achieve posterior covariance optimization without retraining, we provide general plug-and-play solutions based on two approaches specifically designed for leveraging pre-trained models with and without reverse covariance.
+We further propose a scalable method for learning posterior covariance prediction based on representation with orthonormal basis.
+Experimental results demonstrate that the proposed methods significantly enhance reconstruction performance without requiring hyperparameter tuning.

 Live content is unavailable.
 Log in and register to view live content